manyone-cph/sampension-tokens/README.md

 To release a new version, follow these steps:

-1. Commit your changes to `main` branch.
+1. Commit your changes to `main` branch - use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 2. A new version will automatically be released using `semantic-release` in a Github Action and published to npm.

 ## 👋 Contact